-Division staff may assist in the self-administration of medication by a student if so requested by the parent/guardian.
+District staff may assist in the self-administration of medication by a student if so requested by the parent/guardian.
 In such situations the principal shall ensure that:

-- 1. Responsibility for the administration of prescribed medication shall rest with the student and/or the parent/guardian.
-Upon written request by the parent/guardian, Division staff shall assist by providing safe storage for prescribed medications.
+- Responsibility for the administration of prescribed medication shall rest with the student and/or the parent/guardian.
+Upon written request by the parent/guardian, District staff shall assist by providing safe storage for prescribed medications.
 Parents/guardians are encouraged to advise schools of medications which are being carried and self-administered by students. - 2.
 Staff are not authorized to give consent for medical treatment for a student. - 3.
-Staff shall only directly administer medication to students in emergency situations (such as using an Epi-pen), or in situations in which the student is incapable of self- administration (such as when a student has a physical disability). - 4.
+Staff shall only directly administer medication to students in emergency situations (such as using an Epi-pen), or in situations in which the student is incapable of self-administration (such as when a student has a physical disability). - 4.
 Staff shall dispense medication only in accordance with written instructions from the parent: - 4.1.
-Medication shall be stored in a way to prevent unauthorized access by staff or students. - 4.2.
+Medication shall be stored so as to prevent unauthorized access by staff or students. - 4.2.
 Procedures for dispensing of medication shall ensure each student receives the correct medication. - 4.3.
 A record shall be kept for each occasion on which medication is dispensed to a student. - 4.4.
 In the case of regularly administered medication, written instructions shall be provided on an annual basis. - 5.
-Form 504.1.1 Medication/Personal Care Request and Authorization is completed and signed by both the parent/guardian and the physician and is on file at the school. - 6.
-If requested in writing by the parent/guardian, a staff member designated by the principal shall personally observe and keep a record of a student's self-administration of their medication. - 7.
-At times it may be deemed necessary to identify students with medical conditions to others in the school to ensure the proper safety and supervision of the student; however, in such a situation the school shall be as respectful as possible to the student's right to privacy.
+Form 504.1.1 is completed and signed by both the parent and the physician and is on file at the school. - 6.
+If requested in writing by the parent, a staff member designated by the principal shall personally observe and keep a record of a student's self-administration of his/her medication. - 7.
+At times it may be deemed necessary to identify students with medical conditions to others in the school in order to ensure the proper safety and supervision of the student; however, in such a situation the school shall be as respectful as possible to the student's right to privacy.

-- 8. School bus operators shall be informed of all potential emergency medical problems using Form 504.1.7 City Transit Student Health Alert. - 9.
+- 8. School bus operators shall be informed of all potential emergency medical problems using Form 504.1.7. - 9.
 The Superintendent shall be immediately informed if a request for the administration of medication or personal care is refused.